Friday, December 30, 2016

 Input & Output

-Controls are absolutely superb - intuitive and very responsive - with an option to use inertia, which I personally leave disabled.
+The joystick controls are absolutely superb - intuitive and very responsive - which they had to be.
+Plus there is an option to use inertia, which I leave disabled.
 Keep banging on that fire button for rapid firepower and if you tap it again (during a jump) then a pirouette manoeuvre is actioned to kill even more of the colourful nasties in this crazy world.

-Audio is superb with sound effects and optional chiptunes.
-It would have been nice to hear DMA effects, especially noticeable in world two - with its oddly silent musical instruments.
+The audio is superb with sound effects and optional chiptunes.
+It would have been nice to hear DMA effects, especially noticeable in World Two - with its oddly silent musical instruments.
 A missed opportunity, I thought.

 Right, hands up who wants a lollipop now?
 What...
 Just me?
 Darn it!!